Dvtilak/sql_intern_day3/README.md

 ## Objective

+- Retrieve data from the E-commerce database
+- Use filtering and sorting to extract specific records
+- Apply different query conditions to simulate real-world data analysis

+## Key concepts
+- Apply different query conditions to simulate real-world data analysis
-- Extract specific data from one or more tables
+- Extract specific data from one or more tables using `select`
+### usage
-- Use filters and conditions to get results
+- Use `filtering` and `sorting` to extract specific records
-- Apply sorting and row limiting for better control and performance
+- Apply `sorting` and `row limiting` for better control and performance

-- Mastery over basic and advanced filtering with 'LIKE', 'BETWEEN', 'AND', 'OR'
+- Mastery over basic and advanced filtering with `LIKE`, `BETWEEN`, `ANd`, `OR`

-- Practical use of 'sorting' and 'limiting' results
+- Practical use of `sorting` and `limiting` results